swiss-territorial-data-lab/proj-streetview/README.md

 ## Data

-The following input data are expected for the deep-learning part:
+The following input data are expected for the _deep-learning part_:

 * Panoramic images: street view images with a constant size;
-* Ground truth (GT): COCO file with the manhole annotations corresponding to the panoramic images;
+* Ground truth (GT) annotations on street view images: COCO file with the manhole annotations corresponding to the panoramic images;
 * Validated annotations: COCO file with only the manhole annotations that were validated by visual control.

+The following input data are expected for the part about _geo-localization_:

+* Trajectory information: table withtime, position and orientation of the camera at each image;
+* GT vector layer: georeferenced vector file with the expected geolocalized manholes.

-Additionally, the following data are expected for the part about cadaster control:
+The following data are expected for the part about _cadaster control_:

 * Area of interest: georeferenced vector file with either the AOI as polygons or the position of the camera at each image;
 * Manholes: georeferenced vector file with the manholes from the pipe cadaster as points or as polygons.